Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Unfortunately, osteoporosis is a “silent disease,” as patients feel no noticeable symptoms until they suffer a “fragility fracture,” or a break in a bone that would not have occurred in bone with a normal density.
 Often, patients with osteoporosis develop hip, spine and/or wrist fractures after a trip or fall that would have been trivial if their bones were of normal strength.Therefore, knowing your bone density helps you take important steps to prevent conditions that could have harmful effects on your quality of life.
 Learn more about how to prevent osteoporosis once a DEXA scan has determined that your bone density is low.

 In addition to osteoporosis and bone density testing, Kayal Orthopaedic Center is the wise choice for all of your orthopaedic needs, including hip labral tears, sports injuries, hip preservation and hip impingement.

-We have five convenient locations in Bergen County, NJ: Franklin Lakes, Westwood, Glen Rock, Montvale (coming soon) and Paramus (coming soon), along with our Stony Point, NY, location.
+We have convenient locations in Bergen County, NJ: Franklin Lakes, Westwood, Glen Rock, Paramus, Garfield, Paterson, North Bergen and Montvale (coming in 2020), along with our Stony Point, NY, location.
 We’re conveniently located if you live in Bergen County, NJ, New York City or nearby.
 Call us at 844.281.1783 or contact us here on the web to schedule your appointment.